Artform Advisory Boards FAQs

 Prior to 2019, we had Aboriginal panels that assessed our Aboriginal targeted programs.
 Now the sector can select to have their application assessed by a specific Aboriginal-focused Board (rather than a general cross-sector of arts peers).

-In the 2020-21 funding rounds, the Aboriginal Arts and Culture Board will also review all funding applications that advise they will deliver Aboriginal content and nominate to be assessed by another artform board.
+The Aboriginal Arts and Culture Board will also review all funding applications that advise they will deliver Aboriginal content and nominate to be assessed by another artform board.
 The Aboriginal Arts and Culture Board will provide advice on the Aboriginal content to the final assessing Board.

 Is the assessment process simpler than before?